the-virtual-brain/tvb-root/scientific_library/tvb/rateML/README.md

 the best occupancy, the grid is adjusted accordingly.
 In the output.out a small report on the success of the simulation is printed.

+# TODO
+Process in Readme: The parameters with name 'rec_speed_dt' is conidered to be integral part of tv coupling calculation if not present, the delay part of coupling will be 0 for each node.
+Powers in expressions should be entered between curly braces: {x^2}.
+The parser will pick this up and translate to correct expression for the selected language: powf(x, 2) for CUDA and x**2 for Python models.
+The 'nsig' variable is used for noise amplification.
+If noise component is present but this variable is not it will be set to 1.
+Eplain that exposure attritbute in state variable will lead to :

+        state_variable_boundaries = Final(
+        label="State Variable boundaries [lo, hi]",
+        default={"V": numpy.array([0.0000001, 1])"W": numpy.array([0.0000001, 1])},
+        )
+Description bug in LEMS.
+The description attibute is mapped to the symbol attribute in LEMS.py.
+For now no description in the model.